 Can we improve with even more entry angle?
 Look at Figure 4.

 When thinking these things through remember that Brouillard has taught us that what counts is finding the path that gets us to the exit gate first.
 The point is Saving Time, as someone(?) once said.
-Even if we are only going 5mph at the exit gate, when a different path (go out wide to the next county?) could have us arrive at 150 mph, the 150 mph car never catches up no matter how far it is to the next feature even assuming the car can accelerate at the same rate from that point onward.
-We can always find a way to start our acceleration at a further location back from the exit.
+Even if we are only going 5mph at the exit gate, when a different path (go out wide to the next county?) could have us arrive at the exit gate at 150 mph, the car that went deep never catches up no matter how far it is to the next feature even assuming the car can accelerate above 150mph at the same rate from that point onward.
+We can always find a (stupid) way to start our acceleration at a further location back from the exit.
 What counts is starting our acceleration at an earlier point in time.
 As I’ve said before, it rarely pays to go in the wrong direction no matter how fast you travel.
 Taking a bigger arc (longer path) or less angle in order to increase velocity is “going in the wrong direction.”

 It seems that we have discovered something about 3-cone turnarounds that have offset apex cones.
 Take a look at Figure 5.

-Entry spiral C is equivalent to having the brown cone placed at the apex.
+Entry spiral C is equivalent to having the brown cone placed for real at the apex.
 This 3-cone situation occurs often in autocross, i.e. we have 3-cones but the center cone is offset one way or the other from the center.
 It may also be deeper than it’s nominal position on the point of an equilateral triangle as I assumed in the previous figure.
-This tells us that for offset apex cones we want to enter at more of an angle the more the cone is offset and the closer it is to the exit, up to some point where we begin compromising the exit.
-If we can’t enter at the best angle, or if getting that angle requires too much of an earlier compromise, then the best we can do is to perform a straight-in entry and pass by the brown cone though our apex is earlier.
+This tells us that for offset apex cones we want to enter at more of an angle the more the cone is offset closer to the exit, up to some point where we begin compromising the exit.
+This allows the use of a full 90 degree entry spiral.
+If we can’t enter at the best angle, or if getting that angle requires too much of an earlier compromise, then the best we can do is to perform a 90 degree entry spiral, even up to a straight-in entry, with an earlier apex out in space.
+Our exit spiral must then pass by the brown cone.

-What if the brown cone is offset toward the entry as shown by the empty box?
-Then, still using entry spiral C, we simply pass by it on the way to our most efficient apex as if the brown cone were mirrored on the other side of the centerline.
+What if we have a cone offset toward the entry as shown by the empty box in addition to the brown box?
+Then, still using entry spiral C, we simply pass by it on the way to our most efficient apex at the brown cone.
 In fact, any cones that happen to lie just inside our most efficient entry spiral based upon entry angle are simply passed by on the way to the best apex.
-Turnarounds often have cones thrown out there that may or may not be apex cones.
+Turnarounds often have cones thrown out there that may or may not be apex cones and may not act as line constraints either.

 Don’t we want to enter and exit as wide as possible (using all the available track) at as much angle as possible?
 This makes our turnaround significantly less than 180 degrees, which should mean it can be done faster.

 The answer is Yes, but with reservations.
-We can minimize our time in the corner this way, with path wide, angled A, as shown in Figure 6, for instance.
+We can minimize our time in the corner this way, the time from entry gate to exit gate, with path wide, angled A, as shown in Figure 6, for instance.
 If we have an offset 3-cone situation (the black square) and a need to have a perpendicular exit we use wide, angled B, which will be slower than path A. More braking will be required prior to the apex at the black square in order to produce an exit spiral that achieves the perpendicularity requirement at cone 3.

 The answer is that we do want to take a shallower path, all else equal.
 If we can fit a larger radius path in between gates 1 and 3 then we want to do that.
 Don’t turn more than you have to, as long as its consistent with using high-efficiency entry and exit spirals, doesn’t involve a big cost to get to the entry and still correctly sets the car up for the following feature.
 I hope it’s obvious that you would never want to take the red dotted path, for instance, just to connect with a wide entry and shallow, low turning path.
 Nor would you want to take the green path only to have to do something crazy like the blue dotted path to set up for the next feature.